aptos-labs/aptos-core/ecosystem/typescript/sdk/CONTRIBUTING.md

 ## Creating a pull request

-You are welcome to create a pull reuqest against the main branch.
+You are welcome to create a pull request against the main branch.

 Before creating a PR,